Baseband-processor/Baseband-processor/README.md

 EMSEC lover and Formal verification enthusiast,

-Interested in DSP, Wireless drivers programming, Watermarking and covert channels,
+Interested in DSP, Wireless drivers programming, Watermarking and covert channels, also curious about audio communication,

 SDR programmer,